 Seattle Work Injuries Attorney

 The workplace can be replete with opportunities for employee injuries.
 Slippery surfaces, heavy machinery without guardrails, and dangerous power tools are just three examples of the many hazards employees in Seattle may face daily.
 If you or someone you love suffered serious injuries on the job, you may have grounds for compensation.
-The Seattle work injuries attorney at Washington Injury Law can help you seek recovery through a workers’ compensation claim and/or a personal injury lawsuit.
+The Seattle work injuries lawyer at Washington Injury Law can help you seek recovery through a workers’ compensation claim and/or a personal injury lawsuit.
 Start by requesting a free consultation.

 Why Choose Washington Injury Law?